marcodpt/paw/README.md

  - merge spec with source
  - use `html` instead of template strings

- - noValid should be the default in forms
  - merge tag and alert inside ctrl

  - formatter should be a component?